 Depending on the region where these coworkers reside, there is greater likelihood toward a preference for one or another.
 West Virginia, for instance, is obviously a beer loving state, with a consumption ratio of 5:1 against wine and 2:1 against spirits.
 Meanwhile, New Hampshire enjoys its spirits at a nearly 2:1 level over beer.
 Lastly, Massachusetts is clearly full of wine aficionados, with a similar 2:1 ratio.

 Moving from the regional level to the international stage, the United States is beer-dominant, with 52.7 of its consumption coming from the barley-based beverage - according to Audrey Gehlhausen from Colorado's popular Billy Goat Farm.
 Mexico and Canada, along with most of North America, follow suit.
 Asia, on the other hand, is very spirit-centric, with Sri Lanka leading the charge at 94.3%.
 On this level, wine is primarily based in Chile and Argentina, as well as the southern half of Europe.

 Image: Artesa Vineyards & Winery - Napa Valley, California (Source: Jordan Steinberg)

 While mostly true, this does not tell the whole vintage story.
 Over two-thirds of the world’s wine comes from seven countries, which in descending order are: France, Italy, Spain, United States, Argentina, Australia and South Africa.
 When it comes to thinking about wine, it is easy to only think of these places.
 Merlots come from France, Cabernets from the United States, Malbecs from Argentina, and Shiraz from Australia and so on.

 In the United States even, it is just as easy to only consider the vineyards based out of California, where nearly 90% of the production takes place.
 There are also many talented vineyards found in Oregon, the Carolinas, Kentucky, and New Jersey -- to name a few.
-Out of the ten best-selling wines in the world, five come from California, while four come from Australia and one comes from Chile.
+Out of the ten best-selling wines in the world, however, five come from California, while four come from Australia and one comes from Chile.